okaakshay/Predict-EPL-Soccer-Results-Using-Machine-Learning/README.md

 It is seen that Home Losses tend to occur mostly when the overall delta is negative i.e. when home team's grade on the overall rating is less than the away team.
 Home wins and draws are more spread out although home wins seem to tend more towards higher positive overall rating delta values.

-We also take a look at the possible correlations between our variables:
+We also take a look at the <b> possible correlations </b> between our variables:

 <p align="center">
   <img src="images/Heatmap.PNG">